-Depreciation expense of \$68.2 million and \$56.5 million is included in Depreciation and accretion on the Statements of Operations for the years ended December 31, 2017 and 2016, respectively.
-As part of the Company's ongoing review of long-lived assets, it was determined that several assets would be abandoned during 2017.
-Based on this assessment, the Company accelerated depreciation on certain dehydration units and right of way assets.
-The impact of these changes resulted in increased depreciation expense of

-\$11.8 million and a reduction of net income of \$11.8 million for the year ended December 31, 2017.
+Depreciation expense of \$58.4 million, \$68.2 million, and \$56.5 million is included in Depreciation and accretion on the Statements of Operations for the years ended December 31, 2018, 2017, and 2016, respectively.
+As part of the Company's ongoing review of long-lived assets, the Company recorded an impairment of \$30.4 million in 2018 related to several compressor units and other miscellaneous construction in process ("CIP") inventory that were determined to not have a future use.
+The Company compared the carrying value of the compressor units and CIP inventory items to the estimated net realizable value to determine the impairment expense that was recorded for the year ended December 31, 2018.